Presentable signatures and initial semantics: Introduction

+The Initial Semantics approach to syntax has been introduced in the seminal paper of Goguen, Thatcher, and Wagner~\cite{adj}.
+The idea that the notion of monad is suited for modelling substitution concerning syntax (and semantics) goes back at least to Bellegarde and Hook~\cite{DBLP:journals/scp/BellegardeH94} (see also, e.g., \cite{DBLP:journals/fac/BirdP99, Alt-Reus}).

+In~\cite{DBLP:conf/lics/FiorePT99}, the authors propose a powerful theory which allows one to specify (by initiality) monoids in a monoidal category.
+(Recall that monads are monoids in the category of endofunctors.)
+They consider pointed strong endofunctors and cover binding signatures for finitary monads.

+Fiore and collaborators studied equational theories on top of syntax with variable binding.
+In particular, they introduce the general notion of equational systems in~\cite{FHEqSys}.
+Moreover, given any endofunctor with pointed strength, they construct an equational system whose algebras are monoids equipped with an adequate action of this endofunctor.
+Later, \cite{DBLP:conf/csl/FioreH10} tackles simply-typed syntax with equations, relying under the hood on these equational systems.
+Finally, \cite{DBLP:conf/mfcs/FioreM10} focuses on equational theories with variable binding, in the style of Lawvere.

-The idea that the notion of monad is suited for modelling substitution concerning syntax (and semantics) has been retained by many contributions on the subject (see e.g.~\cite{DBLP:journals/fac/BirdP99,DBLP:journals/lisp/GhaniUH06,MU03,Alt-Reus}).
-In particular, Matthes and Uustalu~\cite{MU03} introduce a very general notion of signature and, subsequently, Ghani, Uustalu, and Hamana~\cite{DBLP:journals/lisp/GhaniUH06} consider a form of colimits (namely coends) of such signatures.
-Their treatment rests on the technical device of \emph{strength} \footnote{A (tensorial) strength for a functor $F : V \to V$ is given by a natural transformation $\beta_{v,w} : v \otimes Fw \to F(v \otimes w)$ commuting suitably with the associator and the unitor of the monoidal structure on $V$.}, and so did our preliminary version of the present work \cite{DBLP:journals/corr/abs-1202-3499}.
-Notably, the present version simplifies the treatment by avoiding the consideration of strengths.
-Any signature with strength gives rise to a signature in our sense, cf.\ Proposition~\ref{prop:sigs_w_strength}.
-Research on signatures with strength is actively developed, see also \cite{monads_unimath} for a more recent account.
+Pointed signatures with strength have been revisited by Matthes and Uustalu~\cite{MU03} and Ghani, Uustalu, and Hamana~\cite{DBLP:journals/lisp/GhaniUH06} who consider a form of colimits (namely coends) of such signatures.
+Research on signatures with strength is actively developed, see~\cite{monads_unimath} for a recent account.
+In the preliminary version~\cite{DBLP:journals/corr/abs-1202-3499} of the present work, we also used pointed strengths.
+Here we take a slightly different path centered on the notion of module over a monad.
+In the present context, this notion first appeared in the characterization by initiality of the monad of the lambda calculus modulo $\alpha\beta\eta$-equivalence given by Hirschowitz and Maggesi~\cite{Hirschowitz-Maggesi-2010}.
+Any signature with strength gives rise to a signature in our sense, cf. Proposition~\ref{prop:sigs_w_strength}.

-We should mention several other mathematical approaches to syntax (and semantics).
+We should mention several other mathematical approaches to syntax and semantics.

-Fiore, Plotkin, and Turi \cite{FPT} develop a notion of substitution monoid.
-Following \cite{DBLP:journals/corr/AltenkirchCU14}, this setting can be rephrased in terms of relative monads and modules over them \cite{ahrens_relmonads}.
+Following \cite{DBLP:journals/corr/AltenkirchCU14}, \emph{relative} monads and modules over them~\cite{ahrens_relmonads} allow one to incorporate operational semantics into the monadic view.
 Accordingly, our present contribution could probably be customised for this \enquote{relative} approach.